 Step 5 - Add the Accessories

-Besides the trees, wreath and car, I decided to add a gray driveway, and to make a tiny snowman - I used my fake snow for the body, small branch tips for the arms (I simply picked a fallen tree branch from my yard for this), made a little cone with paper and glue for the carrot nose, and used paint for the eyes and button.
+Besides the trees, wreath and car, I decided to add a gray driveway, and to make a tiny snowman - I used my fake snow for the body, small branch tips for the arms (I simply picked a fallen tree branch from my backyard), made a little cone with paper and glue for the carrot nose, and used paint for the eyes and button.

 I also glued a sisal tree to the roof of the car (I used a Hot Wheels toy car from the dollar store) and attached baker's twine.